wormhole-foundation/wormhole/aptos/README.md

 `signer` objects can also be used for access control, because the existence of a `signer` value with a given address proves that the address authorised that transaction.
-The key observation is that a `signer` is an unforgable token of authority, also known as a _capability_.
+The key observation is that a `signer` is an unforgeable token of authority, also known as a _capability_.
 The issue is, as described in the above section, is that the `signer` capability is too general, as it can authorise arbitrary actions on behalf of the user.
 For this reason, we don't use `signer`s